 How else do people learn?
 How else do they get to feel part of the sense-making process and not feel bitter and resentful that their opinions have not been taken into account or at least that they have been listened to?

-Giving people space to voice dissent is a good thing – not something to be swept under the carpet.
+Giving people space to voice dissent is good – not something to be swept under the carpet.

 Top Management Responsibility